rschlenk87/psb-charts/IBMCloudprivate/README.md

 # Build IIB IBM Cloud private Application
-Currently there is not a shipped IBM Integration Bus, IBM Cloud private application, however this is straight forward to build.
+Currently there is no shipped IBM Integration Bus helm chart for IBM Cloud private application.
+However this is straight forward to build.
 There are three sections:
 1. Publishing the docker container to a suitable docker repository
 2. Creating the helm chart
 3. Deploying an instance of IIB with our application